rogersole/dropwizard_websocket_atmosphere/README.md

 - [PostgreSQL 9.4.1](http://postgresapp.com/)

-## SOURCE CODE AND APPLICATION STRUCTURE
+## Source code and application structure

 - `example.dropwizard-atmosphere-0.0.1-sources.jar`: jar with all the source code.
 - `example.dropwizard-atmosphere-0.0.1.jar`: jar with the application, all in one.